 32 Credit Hours: Nine 3-hour courses and a 5-hour internship course.

-Classes typically start around 5:30 p.m. to accommodate students working full time.
-Some of the courses are taught in compressed formats (4 weeks or 5 weeks), and some of the courses may meet during weekends.
+Classes typically start in person around 5:30 p.m. to accommodate students working full time.
+Some of the courses are taught in compressed formats (4 weeks), and some of the courses may meet on Saturdays.
 All courses are taught by OU faculty or ESL career professionals.

 Order of Courses